mjmaisey/roon-extension-keyboard-remote/README.md

     ```

     The extension should appear in Roon now.
 See Settings->Setup->Extensions and you should see it in the list.
 If you have multiple Roon Cores on the network, all of them should see it.

-## Notes
-* Automatic startup at system start is OS dependent and outside the scope of this document.
-* Since you probably want to have this extension running 24/7, the most logical place for installation is on the system on which your Roon Core is running.